Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Recent Performances

+- Heinicke put together a 247-yard performance against the Eagles last week, completing 75.0% of his passes with one interception.

-- He added two carries for 14 yards, averaging seven yards per carry.
+- Heinicke added 14 yards on two carries, averaging seven yards per carry.

 Heinicke's Washington Teammates